osirislab/ctf101/docs/forensics/what-is-metadata.md

 	![Timestamp 4](images/timestamp-4.png)

 	Here are the extracted MAC times for fileA, fileB, fileC and fileD:

+	![Timestamp 5](images/timestamp-5.png)

+	!!!
+Note
-	*Note, AccessData FTK Imager assumes that the file times on the drive are in UTC (Universal Coordinated Time).
+		AccessData FTK Imager assumes that the file times on the drive are in UTC (Universal Coordinated Time).
 I subtracted four hours, since the USB was set up in Eastern Standard Time.
 This isn’t necessary, but it helps me understand the times a bit better.*

-	![Timestamp 5](images/timestamp-5.png)

 	Highlight timestamps that are the same, if timestamps are off by a few seconds, they should be counted as the same.
 This lets you see a clear difference between different timestamps.
 Then, highlight oldest to newest to help put them in order.